froland/semisecu/examples/semisecu-java/attack03-session.md

 a proxy.

 In *WebScarab* search a `POST` request to reuse, right-click it and use it as a fuzz template.
-You can also build directly the fuzzer to build manually a request to send.
+You can also use directly the fuzzer to build manually a request to send.

 Now in the fuzz template tab change the hotel ID in the URL, the